-Concerning social intervention, this project means to foster understanding of the hearing voices phenomena as well as the diversity of ways in which it is understood and experienced, defying stereotypes, fighting stigma and discrimination, and promoting positive responses to related experiences, bolstering consciousness of the variegated ways to deal with confusing or difficult voices, creating safe spaces for sharing and envolving the media in presenting realistic depictions of the hearing voices phenomena and related experiences.
+In terms of social intervention, this project aims to foster understanding of the hearing voices phenomena as well as the diversity of ways in which it is understood and experienced, defying stereotypes, fighting stigma and discrimination, and promoting positive responses to related experiences, bolstering consciousness of the variegated ways to deal with confusing or difficult voices, creating safe spaces for sharing and involving the media in presenting realistic perspectives on Hearing Voices and related experiences.

 In the first phase we are looking for people with experience of hearing voices (or close friends and family of those who hear) who are willing and available to be interviewed as a basis for the process of reflection and creation.

 The interviews will be made by experienced professionals, and all participants will remain anonymous.

 In Partnership with Centre for Social Studies of the University of Coimbra (CES); Hearing Voices Movement – Portugal (MOV-PT); Radio Aurora from the Júlio de Matos Hospital.

 Financed by Directorate-General for the Arts under the Partnership Programme Arte e Saúde Mental (Art and Mental Health).